Header image

 Letter of protest from Dr. J. M. Marchand, Bluefields, to US Consul A. J. McConnico, Bluefields, p.
 1.

-Description of Dr. Marchand from the 1932 US Electoral Commission character sketches of prominent individuals: "Dr. J. M. Marchand: Liberal; Bluefields.
+[NOTE: Description of Dr. Marchand from the 1932 US Electoral Commission character sketches of prominent individuals: "Dr. J. M. Marchand: Liberal; Bluefields.
 American citizen.
 White, height 5'6", weight 165 lbs, grey hair, blue eyes, clean shaven.
 Slender red face.
 Physician.
 Character, fair.
 Very good doctor.
 Drinks to excess and was discharged by the La Luz and Los Angeles Mining Company and the Cuyamel Fruit Co. as the result of his heavy drinking.
 Was born in New Orleans, speaks French, Spanish and English.
 Has a disagreeable nature and is unscrupulous.
 Rendered much service to the sick and wounded in the Liberal Army during the late revolution.
 Is anti-American.
 Graduate of the Medical College of the University of Pennsylvania."
 (Sec.
-Navy Gen. Corresp., 1925-1940, EF-49, Box 2010).
+Navy Gen. Corresp., 1925-1940, EF-49, Box 2010).]

 8 October 1926.